Pickleball pains? Here's how to manage injuries

 “It’s important to prepare your body, especially if you’re older or just starting the game.
 Stretching, warming up, and mobilising your joints can reduce the risk of injury,” he stated.

-Dr Yeap further emphasised proper warm-up exercises, such as side-to-side shuffles, dynamic stretches, and even skipping, can ensure muscles and joints are adequately prepared for the game.
+Dr Yeap further emphasised that proper warm-up exercises, such as side-to-side shuffles, dynamic stretches, and even skipping, help ensure that muscles and joints are adequately prepared for the game.

 He stressed the importance of warming up for at least five minutes, with some individuals benefiting from a warm-up of up to 15 minutes.
 Engaging in a simple warm-up routine can significantly reduce the risk of injury later on.